OUR BUSINESS MODEL

 This is why we aim to buy at around 80-85% of the market value and resell at 100%.
 In this example, that’d mean for a property bought at £100,000 we’d hope to sell for £118,000-£125,000, and make a larger profit.
-(We need to – as there are wages, marketing costs and other business overheads to cover too before the company makes a profit).
+(We need to – as there are wages, marketing costs and other business overheads to cover too so we can continue to provide our service).

 Transparency & Operating Standards

 Although this is a more detailed explanation than many people thinking about selling their home to us may be interested in, we believe it’s important to be transparent with customers, and that you should know our position and our interests when considering selling your property to us.
 Like any business, we're here to make a profit - but we aim to earn our profits by delivering a valuable service to those customers who it's a fit for.

 If you have any further questions, please feel free to contact us directly.
 And if you're interested in seeing what an offer from us on your home may look like, click one of the Make an Enquiry buttons and enter a few details, then we'll call you and - after taking a bit of information about your property - provide you with an approximate offer calculation.